affanrasheed/carter-autonomous-tracking/README.md

 ### Testing Setup Overview

-The Carter system supports a distributed testing setup where Isaac Sim runs on a separate computer along with the ESS-depth service, while all other services run on the Jetson.
-This configuration optimizes performance by leveraging the computational power of both systems.
+The Carter system supports a distributed testing setup where Isaac Sim runs on a separate computer, while all other services run on the Jetson.

 ### Hardware Requirements for Testing